deeplearning4j/deeplearning4j/perceptron.md

 # A Beginner's Guide to Perceptrons

-The perceptron, that neural network whose name recalls how the 1950s imagined the future, is a simple algorithm intended to perform binary classification; i.e. the input belongs to a category of interest or it does not: `fraud` or `not_fraud`, `cat` or `not_cat`.
+The perceptron, that neural network whose name evokes how the future looked in the 1950s, is a simple algorithm intended to perform binary classification; i.e. it predicts whether input belongs to a certain category of interest or not: `fraud` or `not_fraud`, `cat` or `not_cat`.

-The perceptron holds a special place in the history of neural networks and artificial intelligence, because the initial hype about its performance led to a [rebuttal by Minsky and Papert](https://drive.google.com/file/d/1UsoYSWypNjRth-Xs81FsoyqWDSdnhjIB/view?usp=sharing), and wider spread backlash that cast a pall on neural network research for decades, a neural net winter that only broke with Geoff Hinton's research in the 2000s.
+The perceptron holds a special place in the history of neural networks and artificial intelligence, because the initial hype about its performance led to a [rebuttal by Minsky and Papert](https://drive.google.com/file/d/1UsoYSWypNjRth-Xs81FsoyqWDSdnhjIB/view?usp=sharing), and wider spread backlash that cast a pall on neural network research for decades, a neural net winter that wholly thawed only with Geoff Hinton's research in the 2000s, which has since swept across the machine-learning community.

-Frank Rosenblatt, the godfather of the perceptron, popularized it as a device rather than an algorithm.
-The perceptron is an algorithm that first entered the world as hardware.
+Frank Rosenblatt, godfather of the perceptron, popularized it as a device rather than an algorithm.
+The perceptron first entered the world as hardware.
 Rosenblatt, a psychologist who studied and later lectured at Cornell University, received funding from the U.S. Office of Naval Research to build a machine that could learn.

 <p align="center">
 <a href="https://docs.skymind.ai/docs/welcome" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH PERCEPTRONS</a>